 How well does the pizza cutter store?
 To assess this, we measure the overall length and experiment by putting each into our kitchen drawers at home.
 We also pay attention to those with safety features so you don't accidentally cut a finger while grabbing another item in the drawer.

 An excellent option for storage is the Kitchy Wheel for its small size (five inches) and protective retractable shield.
-The FAVIA Wheel has similar features but takes up just a tad more space in the drawer (5.25 inches).
-Both are great options for those seeking a storage savvy option that is safe to throw into a cluttered drawer.
+It's a great option for those seeking a storage savvy option that is safe to throw into a cluttered drawer.

 Of the traditional wheel cutters, the Rösle Stainless Steel is the shortest (eight inches) with a convenient loophole for hanging.
-"Regular-sized" options range in length from 9 to 9.5-inches.
-The OXO GoodGrips 4-inch (9.25 inches) has a plastic blade with a bulkier design and hanging loop at its base, while the Schvubenr Pizza Wheel has an 8.5-inch length that doesn't take up too much space in a drawer.
-The KitchenAid Gourmet and Yinghezu 4.25 inch are larger than the OXO GoodGrips because of the larger blade diameter, without hanging loops.
+“Regular-sized” options range in length from 9 to 9.5-inches.
+The Schvubenr Pizza Wheel has an 8.5-inch length that doesn't take up too much space in a drawer.
+The KitchenAid Gourmet and Yinghezu 4.25 inch are larger because of the wider blade diameter, without hanging loops.
 Of them, the KitchenAid Gourmet is the heaviest and will take up a regular amount of space in your drawers.
-None of these have a protective cover over the blade, but the OXO GoodGrip 4 inch plastic blade isn't as sharp and feels safer to have in the drawer without a protective cover.

 It's not surprising that the biggest downside to a pizza blade is its long and deep profile that's harder to fit into a drawer.
-The thinner profile of the Checkered Chef and Kitchenstar 14 (13.75 inches) are slightly easier to store than the 14-inch blade of the Love This Kitchen Ultimate Blade.
-While all have protective coverings, the Ultimate Blade by Love This Kitchen has a burly cover that won't accidentally come off.
-Any of these will slip alongside a drawer organizer, allowing you to up your storage game.
+While both the Checkered Chef and Kitchenstar 14 have protective coverings, they tend to come off by accident from time to time.
+Both of these will slip alongside a drawer organizer, allowing you to up your storage game.

 Quality